A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

 Inorganic polymers are an important class of materials with a wide range of applications.
 They are typically synthesized by the polymerization of inorganic monomers, which can be either metal-organic or all-inorganic.
-In this experiment, we will synthesize polyferrocene, a metal-organic polymer, by the oxidative coupling of ferrocene.
+This experiment details the synthesis of polyferrocene, a metal-organic polymer, via the oxidative coupling of ferrocene.

 Materials